(born Lucca 22 December 1858; died Brussels 29 November 1924)

 All Puccini’s operas are noted for their superb stagecraft.
 He claimed that he could compose only when he was able to visualise his characters in his mind’s eye, considering their position on stage and their motivation.
 His operas often showcase his wonderful ability to unite music, words and drama into a single moment.

-Although most of his works focused on tragedy (the heroine dies in bohème and Butterfly, and in Tosca both the hero and heroine as well as their nemesis die), he also produced a popular comedy, Gianni Schicci.
-He died before completing his final opera, Turandot, which was subsequently finished by Alfano, and premiered at La Scala in 1926.
+Although most of his famous operas focused on tragedy (the heroine dies in La bohème and Madam Butterfly, and in Tosca both the hero and heroine, as well as their nemesis, die), he also produced a popular comedy, Gianni Schicci.